Hate, Hurt and Healing

-Now not only had I had years of being physically and emotionally unsafe around the person who was supposed to be the protector of me in these areas, he was now taking away one of the remaining places of safety for me, my home.
+Now not only had I had years of being physically and emotionally unsafe around the person who was supposed to be my protector of me in these areas, but he was also now taking away one of the remaining places of safety for me, my home.

 It felt like he did not care.
 Like he had already forgotten us.
 And he was prepared to leave us on the street.
 Had he not already caused us so much pain without adding to it.